etboi1/startup/notes.md

 - Additional Notes:
     - :root --> a selector that assigns attributes it holds to all other selectors
     - !IMPORTANT --> decorator that forces an attribute to take priority

+## Responsive, grid, flex
+- Float --> makes something go to a certain side of the page (left or right)
+    - right is also same as inline-end (sends it to the end of the text - so in arabic inline-end would be left)
+    - inline-start is the opposite equivalent
+- Display:
+    - Block --> width expands to fill up width of parent (like a paragraph)
+    - Inline --> marking up a portion of bigger text; width is defined to be content size (like a text-box)
+    - Grid -->